 - Travel opens your mind.

 Spending your entire life in the same place can make you feel that your way of life and your values are the most correct in the world.
 That you and all your friends from that one town are the only ones who really know how life should be lived.
-That all who live lives different than your own are wrong… (remember what I said above about there being lots of ways to live your life?)
+That all who live lives differently than your own are wrong… (remember what I said above about there being lots of ways to live your life?)

 The problem is when this feeling grows into a nationalistic furor that makes people think that their country is better than all the rest (and that they, personally, are the best types of people just because they were born there or live there).
 And if we look to the past, we already know that stories of extreme nationalism never end well…